charlesfeng/startup-school-notes/2016/YCOfficeHours.md

 - There's a giant Beta label on the website that makes you not want to sign up – how does this have anything to do with a disaster?
 People make mistakes; there's nothing you can do to manage expectations except just be very responsive to questions and mistakes.
 You don't need a Beta logo for that.
 It's a good problem to have so many users that you're getting issue reports from them.

 - Don't have buttons for each side of the marketplace on one page (Join as Professional, Join as Organization).
-Even AirBnB etc. focus on a single side of the marketplace – for these guys, it should be organizations.
+Even Airbnb etc. focus on a single side of the marketplace – for these guys, it should be organizations.

 - Call to actions are on the very bottom of the page, below a giant map, large pricing plans, etc. For users who have never heard of them before, it's asking for a lot.
 Make it easier to sign up.